-5.1 FIREPLACE MAINTENANCE
+5.1 Fireplace maintenance

 Your new fireplace will give many years of reliable service if you use and maintain it correctly.
-Some of the internal components of the firebox, such as firebricks, baffles and air tubes, will wear over time under intense heat.
-You should always replace defective parts with original parts (see Appendix 5: Exploded Diagram and Parts List).
+Some of the internal components of the firebox, such as refractory slabs, baffles and air tubes, will wear over time under intense heat.
+You should always replace defective parts with original parts

 Firing each load hot to begin a cycle as described above will not cause premature deterioration of the fireplace.
 However, letting the fireplace run with the air control fully open for the entire burn cycles can cause damage over time.
 The hotter you run the fireplace throughout burn cycles, the more quickly its components will deteriorate.
 For that reason, never leave the fireplace unattended while a new load is being fired hot.

-5.1.1 PLATED FINISH MAINTENANCE
+5.1.1 Plated finish maintenance